 - Here are some tips when hiking with kids.

-I hope you have a great trip, I have another post with lots of FREE places to camp throughout the US here you can check out too while you’re planning your camping trip!
+I hope you have a great trip.
+You can find FREE places to camp here too which will help.
+Now get started on your next camping trip!

 Want to see a few of my favorite things you might want to write on your Christmas list this year??!! 😉 Take a peek and see how many you might already have…twinsies!